Last updated: May-20-2024

 Example 1:

-The following example resizes the dog video to 40% of it's original size and rotates it by 20 degrees.
-It also adds a semi-transparent cloudinary logo in the bottom right corner, using a southeast gravity with adjusted x and y coordinates to reach the corner of the rotated video.
+The following example resizes the video to 30% of it's original size and rounds the corners by 20 pixels.
+It also adds a semi-transparent Cloudinary logo in the bottom right corner, using a southeast gravity with adjusted x and y coordinates to reach the corner of the video.

 Example 2:

-The following example adjusts the brightness of a skiing video, and sets its radius to max in order to give a telescope-like effect.
-It then appends a copy of the video in reverse, and the plays forward again, but in slow motion.
+The following example adjusts the brightness of the video, and sets its radius to max in order to give a telescope-like effect.
+It then appends a copy of the video in reverse, and plays forward again, but in slow motion.

 Example 3: